Media24si/Utilities/README.md

 ## Rules
 ### CsvIn
-Rule for validating if a sent csv value string contains valid values.
+A rule for validating if a sent csv value string exists within a given set of values.
+All sent csv values have to exist inside the provided set of values.

-#### Valid
+##### Valid

 * /api/orders?source=android,ios